SkylineCommunications/Skyline-DataMiner-Deploy-Action/README.md

 >
 > The old readme file can be found here: [old readme](oldReadme.md)

-## Migration to .NET Tools
+## Transition to .NET Tools

-Instead of using the GitHub action, we are now using .NET tools.
-These are more flexible as they can be used on any commonly used platform like GitHub, GitLab, Azure DevOps, ...
+Our workflow has evolved from relying solely on GitHub actions to embracing the versatility of .NET tools.
+This transition offers enhanced flexibility, enabling seamless integration across various widely utilized platforms such as GitHub, GitLab, Azure DevOps, and more.

-The GitHub Action did 3 things in 1 which wasn't always what was wanted by our users:
+Previously, the GitHub Action encompassed a bundled approach, performing three distinct tasks:

-- Creating a package
+1. Generating a package
-- Uploading a package to Catalog
+1. Uploading the package to the Catalog
-- Deploying a package to a DataMiner
+1. Deploying the package to a DataMiner

-These 3 steps have been converted into their own .NET tool and can be used separately depending on the scenario.
+However, this bundled functionality didn't always align with the specific needs of our users.
+In response, we have modularized these tasks into individual .NET tools, allowing for tailored usage based on the unique requirements of each scenario.

 Below is an example of a full migration of the GitHub action: